-Element Seniors are important : No funding of Read Preparatory work for a new : A survey on 8 Transformation of Read before you sign!

-5013 target group of Read before you \$10 Z before you signi concept of Financial STOZ the project Financial financial literacy 9102 project Financial as a part of other projects and dosing

-signi Education project Education n the original domain
+Element 2012 The need to update content of financial educational projects in relation to the new legislation (Consumer Credit Act) Read Before You Sign! incorporate d to a project ABC family finance 2013 Seniors are importan t target group of Read Before You Sign!
+2014 No funding for Read Before You Sign!
+Preparatory work for a new concept of Financial Education project 2015 Ministry of Finance left the project Financial Education A survey on financial literacy 2016 New web of the project Financial Education Transformati on of Read Before You Sign! as a part of other projects and closing the original domain

+Actor: Czech

-Actor: Crech Banking
+Banking Association 1

+Actor: Czech 1 1 - 1 1 1 1 1

+Consumer

 Association 1 1 1 1 1 1

-Actor: Czech Consumer
+Actor: Provident

-Association 1 1 1 1
+Financial 1 1 1 1 1 1 1

-Actor: Provident Financial 1 - 1

-Actor: Ministry of Finance
+Actor: Ministry of

+Finance 1

 Actor: Czech National Bank

-Actor: Ministry of Education, Youth and Sports
+Actor: Ministry of

-1
+Education, Youth

+and Sports

+E. C.: Increase of

+lending, increase

+of indebtedness,

+increase in

-E.C.: Increase of lending, increase of indebtedness, increase in defaulting loans
+defaulting loans

-E. C: Joining the EU
+E. C.: Joining the

+EU

+1 ı

-E. C.: Beginnings of public awareness about indebtedness
+E. C.: Beginnings

+of public

+awareness about

+indebtedness

-E. C.: Law No. 145/2010 Coll., the Consumer Credit Act amending certain laws came to force
+E. C.: Law No.

+145/2010 Coll.,

+the Consumer

+Credit Act

+amending certain

+laws came to

+force

+E. C.:

+Amendment No.

+43/2013 on Law

+No. 145/2010

+Coll., Consumer

-E. C: Amendment No. 43/2013 on Law No. 145/2010 Coll., Consumer Credit Act 1
+Credit Act 1

+E. C.:

+Documentary

-E. C: Documentary "Trumpery" 1
+"Trumpery" 1

-E. C: Law No. 89/2012 Coll, the Ovil Code came to
+E. C.: Law No.

+89/2012 Coll.,

+the Civil Code

-force 1
+came to force 1